twonth/winning-at-windows/README.md

 * [macOSicons](https://macosicons.com) has a MacOS-style icon for almost everything.

 * those who appreciate the Windows 10/11 icon design language will want to check out the [Fluency collection](https://icons8.com/icons/fluency) at [icons8](https://icons8.com).
+See also [this repository](https://github.com/icon11-community/Folder11) for folder icons.

 * there are an endless number of different styles of Linux icons; I am partial to  elementaryOS.
 Many icons in that style are collected [here](https://github.com/Macintosh98/elementosh-icons).